 HOW TO IMPROVE YOUR BREAK EVEN POINT

-The challenge for you now is to start shrinking your Break Even Point.
+Now that you know what your Break Even Point is, the challenge for you is to start pulling that date forward.
 The smaller you can make that number, the more of your time you can reclaim.
 You can change you Break Even Point in three ways:

 - Reduce your expenses

 - Increase your income

 - Reduce your expenses AND increase your income

 Reducing your expenses is the quickest way to begin tipping the scales in your favor.
 Get rid of all unnecessary expenses.
 Check out this list of unusual ways to save money.
 Do whatever you can to reduce your expenses so that you can pull your Break Even Point forward to earlier in the month.